 Hand-held Angle Grinder: A small angle grinder and diamond cup wheel works well for grinding flush any garage floor patchwork or crack repairs, as well as grinding the areas and edges near the wall.

 A dust shroud for the angle grinder is highly recommended as the small grinder will create a decent dust storm.
 It will need to be attached to a shop vacuum as well.
 Concrete dust is very fine and will clog up the filtration system of a standard shop vacuum fairly quickly, requiring frequent stops to clean them out.

 Although working with a hand-held grinder to resurface the entire garage floor can be tedious, it can save you money verses renting larger commercial equipment.
 Make sure to work all the way up against the walls of the garage floor.

-Commercial Floor Grinder: A commercial sized grinder will make fast work of grinding any concrete floor.
+Commercial Walk-Behind Floor Grinder: A commercial sized grinder will make fast work of grinding any concrete floor.
 If you have high spots to take down, multiple concrete repairs that need to be ground flush, broom finished concrete, or some other type of rough surface, then a heavier duty grinder will need to be used.
 Make sure to work the machine all the way up against the walls of the garage floor.

 Garage Door Round Over: Where the garage door comes down to the floor where the garage floor meets the driveway, typically there is a round over.
 This round over needs ground as well and cleaned up to accept the epoxy.
 Use painters' tape to mask off the driveway concrete when applying epoxy and flakes.